w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 [Content](#content-on-and-off-the-web) for which there are software players, viewers or editors with a 200 percent zoom feature would automatically meet this success criterion when used with such players, unless the content will not work with zoom.</div>
 <div class="note">

 The Intent section refers to the ability to allow users to enlarge the text on screen at least up to 200% without needing to use [assistive technologies](#dfn-assistive-technologies).
-This means that the application provides some means for enlarging the text 200% (zoom or otherwise) without loss of [content](#content-on-and-off-the-web) or functionality or that the application works with the platform features that meet this requirement.</div>
+This means that the application provides some means for enlarging the text 200% (zoom or otherwise) without loss of [content](#content-on-and-off-the-web) or functionality or that the application works with the platform features to meet this requirement.</div>
 <div class="note">

 See also the [Comments on Closed Functionality](#comments-on-closed-functionality).</div>